7 Best Practices for Data Governance

 As a result, we live in an era where the “end users are also employees of enterprises, and their expectations of the digital technologies in the enterprise are conditioned by the technology they use in their everyday lives.”

-This phenomenon is called the consumerization of technology, and that’s why investing in the right technology requires you to look for the following characteristics:
+This phenomenon is called the consumerization of technology.
+It’s why investing in the right technology requires you to look for:

 - An intuitive, memorable experience